Looking at the Canon EOS 5D Mark IV for video? Here’s what to expect using our short Canon Mark IV tutorial

 The SDHC/SDXC slot supports cards up to the UHS-I Speed Class 3 (U3) standard while the CompactFlash slot supports UDMA 7 cards.
 You need to use one of these for 4K video recording as the camera will otherwise stop recording after just a few seconds.
 Interestingly, the camera does not support UHS-II type of SDHC and SDXC cards.

+In addition to time-lapse photography, Canon 5D Mark IV provides time-lapse video.
 Time-lapse recording is also possible with the EOS 5D Mark IV.
-Here, you have control over the interval between images (at a minimum of a second and a maximum of a second under 100 hours between frames), as well as the number of images to be recorded up to a maximum 3600.
+Here, you have control over the interval between images (at a minimum of a second and a maximum of a second under 100 hours between frames).
+The total number of images that can be recorded is up to a maximum of 3600.
+This is an upgrade from the time-lapse photography of the Canon 5D Mark III.

 There’s not much in the way of editing footage in camera once you finish recording.
-You’re limited to trimming the beginning or end (or both) of any videos, and you can either save this as a new file or overwrite the original version.
+You’re limited when post processing to trimming the beginning or end (or both) of any videos, and you can either save this as a new file or overwrite the original version.

 That said, it’s worth being aware that noise reduction is not available when capturing 4K footage, so any frames extracted from high-ISO footage are likely to show noise.